red-gold/react-social-network/README.md

 [![Gitter](https://badges.gitter.im/react-social-network/Lobby.svg)](https://gitter.im/react-social-network/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 The React Social Network is an open source project relying on [React](https://facebook.github.io/react/docs/hello-world.html) a powerful javascript library for building the user interface.
 In this project, I tried to show some features of react/react components as a social network.
-The structure of this project give the ability to devoloper to develop their project on thier own idea and environment.
+The structure of this project give the ability to developer to develop their project on their own idea and environment.

 <p align="center">
   <a href="http://greensocial.herokuapp.com/">